2018 High Holy Days @ CBB

 We do not issue tickets for our High Holy Day services.

 - Donations are encouraged and enable CBB to remain open to all.
-You may donate at cbbsb.org/give, or see below for the T3 Appeal!
+You may donate at cbbsb.org/give, or see below for an electronic donation form.

 - Please RSVP below if you will be a guest OR will be requesting reciprocity this year.